vanshikaprajapati05/vanshikaprajapati05/README.md

 # 💫 About Me:
-I am a computer science student with a strong passion for Python<br>programming.
+I am a Bsc computer science student with a strong passion for Python<br>programming.
 I love working with data to create stunning visualizations<br>and data cleaning in parallel.<br>Currently, I am learning artificial intelligence and machine learning.<br>

 ## 🌐 Socials: